 Over 8-10 weeks, Cascade Science Scholars will gain experience conducting and communicating scientific research.
 As part of the Kenyon Summer Research community, they will join faculty and students from across campus for discussions, social events, and peer mentorship.
-Cascade Science Scholars are supported by the College and a grant from the Sherman Fairchild Foundation.
-Selections for these competitive awards are made by a committee of faculty members from all participating disciplines, with final approval by the project mentor.
+Selections for these competitive awards are made by a committee of faculty members, with final approval by the project mentor.

 The Cascade Science Scholar will work with their Summer Science research team to conduct their research over an 8 to 10 week period in the summer, at the end of which the student member of the team submits a concise and accessible abstract of approximately 200 words describing the project and results.
 Projects may be submitted independently or in collaboration with a Kenyon Summer Science Scholar as peer-mentor and collaborator.